Introduction Bioeconomy: transforming the agrifood systems

 How is the global climate agenda addressing a sustainable and circular bioeconomy?

-Circular use of bioresources across agrifood systems, support for biodiversity conservation and sustainable use, ecosystem restoration, as well as effective and new value chains that are adaptable to erratic climate events and potential market disruptions, are just a few of the adaptation benefits provided by the bioeconomy.
+Circular use of bioresources across agrifood systems, support for biodiversity conservation and sustainable use, ecosystem restoration, as well as effective and resilient new value chains that are adaptable to erratic climate and potential market disruptions, are just a few of the adaptation benefits provided by the bioeconomy.

 The bioeconomy for sustainable food and agriculture might potentially solve many of the issues that governments see as priorities when it comes to achieving adaptation goals within nationally determined contributions (NDCs), from food production and nutrition .